xiangkunhe/xiangkunhe.github.io/_pages/about.md

 and hold 8 granted patents.

-My vision is to build trustworthy machine intelligence and systems capable of ensuring robustness, safety, adaptability, and cooperativeness in safety-critical tasks or complex and uncertain environ- ments, with a special focus on applied research in intelligent vehicles and transportation systems, as well as foundational research in models and algorithms.
+My vision is to build trustworthy machine intelligence and systems capable of ensuring robustness, safety, adaptability, and cooperativeness in safety-critical tasks or complex and uncertain environments, with a special focus on applied research in intelligent vehicles and transportation systems, as well as foundational research in models and algorithms.